ImmortalDemonGod/Holistic-Performance-Enhancement/cultivation/docs/5_domain_knowledge_and_curricula/cognitive_augmentation/README.md

 ## 5. Current Status

 This domain is currently in the **Pilot Planning & Implementation Phase**.
 The core documents are being created, and the 4-Week MVP Pilot Plan outlines the immediate next steps for baseline testing and initial training.

-The **Mentat Cognitive Augmentation Domain** represents a systematic approach to developing hybrid human-AI cognitive capabilities through structured training protocols.
-This domain focuses on measurable enhancement of core cognitive functions including working memory, logical reasoning, pattern recognition, somatic awareness, and social cognition.

-The Mentat-OS framework provides a comprehensive system for cognitive training that integrates seamlessly with the broader Holistic Performance Enhancement (HPE) ecosystem, contributing valuable data to both the Potential Engine (Π) and Synergy Engine components.

-## 📚 Table of Contents

 ### Core Documentation